 The small group manual is the result of a partnership among Witherspoon Street Presbyterian Church, Nassau Presbyterian Church and Theology, Formation & Evangelism, part of the Presbyterian Mission Agency.
 It can be downloaded here.

 The entire webinar will be available for viewing soon at www.pcusa.org/scatteredchurch.

 If you have questions or would like to follow up with the Bending the Moral Arc team, click here.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: bending the moral arc, Bill Katen-Narvell, denyse leslie, dismantling structural racism, dr. claire mulry, george floyd, matthew 25 invitation, michelle peal, nassau presbyterian church princeton new jersey, rev. dr. martin luther king jr., the scattered church, theodore parker, theology formation & evangelism, tracy eskridge, witherspoon street presbyterian church

 Tags: arc, bending the moral, bending the moral arc, church, conversations about race, conversations about race and justice, moral, moral arc, moral arc advances, nassau presbyterian church, presbyterian church, princeton new jersey, race and justice, racial and social, racial and social justice, street presbyterian church, systemic racism, witherspoon street, witherspoon street presbyterian, witherspoon street presbyterian church

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, Theology, Formation & Evangelism
+Ministries: Matthew 25 in the PC(USA): Join the Movement, Theology, Formation & Evangelism